-During the initial consultation each client's personal information is recorded.
-Clients are also asked to complete a health questionnaire.
+During the initial consultation each client's personal information is recorded, however it was noted that this did not include their general practitioner (GP) details in keeping with legislative requirements.
+This was discussed with Ms Traynor, who provided assurances that this matter would be addressed.
+Clients are asked to complete a health questionnaire.